Continuing Education Activity

 Morphine is an opioid administered for acute and chronic pain conditions.
 The advantage of intrathecal (IT) morphine over intravenous (IV), oral (PO), or transdermal (TD) opiates is due to its delivery into the subarachnoid space with direct access to opiate receptors and ion channels.
 Administration may be as a bolus, an infusion, or a combination of the two.
 Intrathecally administered morphine must be preservative-free, sterile, nonpyrogenic, and free of antioxidants and other potentially neurotoxic additives.
-A filter needle is necessary when drawing up intrathecal morphine from a glass vial as small glass particles can be catastrophic to neural tissue when administered into the intrathecal space.
+When drawing up intrathecal morphine from a glass vial, a filter needle is necessary as small glass particles can be catastrophic to neural tissue when administered into the intrathecal space.

 Changing the route of morphine administration from systemic to intrathecal requires close attention to dosing as the potency of the morphine is dramatically enhanced by intrathecal delivery.
 The recommended bolus dose for intraoperative and postoperative analgesia is 0.1 to 0.2 mg intrathecally.
-The recommended starting dose of intrathecal morphine continuous infusion is 0.1 to 1.0 mg per day in patients without tolerance to opioids and variable dosing in those with tolerance to high doses of oral agents .
-Compare these doses with the much larger 1-4 mg of morphine that would be given intravenously to an opioid-naive patient.
+The recommended starting dose of intrathecal morphine continuous infusion is 0.1 to 1.0 mg per day in patients without tolerance to opioids and variable dosing in those who have developed tolerance to high doses of oral agents.
+Compare these doses with the much larger 1 to 4 mg of morphine that would be given intravenously to an opioid-naive patient.

 Clinical Uses of Intrathecal Morphine